 For more complex decisions, several options can be assessed against differing significant criteria, or against a single set of important factors.
 In any case, factors/options can be weighted and scored appropriately.

 The 'pros and cons' method can be used especially for two-option problem-solving and decision-making issues where implications need to be understood and a decision has to be made in a measured objective sense.

-Using a 'weighted list' scoring method is especially useful in big organizational or business decisions, especially which involve lots of different strategic considerations (as in SWOT and PEST and Porter's Five Forces concept).
-In such situations you can assess different options according to a single set of criteria (the most important considerations), or you can allocate weighted/scored criteria differently to each option (examples of templates are below).
+Using a 'weighted list' scoring method is especially useful in big organisational or business decisions, especially which involve lots of different strategic considerations (as in SWOT and PEST and Porter's Five Forces concept).
+In such situations, you can assess different options according to a single set of criteria (the most important considerations), or you can allocate weighted/scored criteria differently to each option (examples of templates are below).

-- First you will need a separate sheet for each identified option.
+- First, you will need a separate sheet for each identified option.

-- On each sheet write clearly the option concerned, and then beneath it the headings 'pros' and 'cons' (or 'advantages' and disadvantages', or simply 'for' and 'against').
-Many decisions simply involve the choice of whether to go ahead or not, to change or not; in these cases you need only one sheet.
+- On each sheet write clearly the option concerned, and then beneath it the headings 'pros' and 'cons' (or 'advantages' and 'disadvantages', or simply 'for' and 'against').
+Many decisions simply involve the choice of whether to go ahead or not, to change or not; in these cases, you need only one sheet.

 - Then write down as many effects and implications of the particular option that you (and others if appropriate) can think of, placing each in the relevant column.

 - If helpful 'weight' each factor, by giving it a score out of three or five points (e.g., 5 being extremely significant, and 1 being of minor significance).

 - When you have listed all the points you can think of for the option concerned compare the number or total score of the items/effects/factors between the two columns.